 To connect a single stand-alone detector to a PC, connect the PC's serial port directly to the detector's 9-way RS-232 port.
-Connections for this cable are shown in Figure 17 below.
+Connections for this cable are shown in Figure 16 below.
+If required, use a USB to serial RS-232 adapter cable to connect to the PC USB port.

-Figure 17: RS-232 cable connections
+Figure 16: RS-232 cable connections